Enjoy this list of the best young adult dystopian books you’ve ever heard of. Plus, some you haven’t!

 Configured by Jenetta Penner

-In a society where emotions are nothing and function is everything, Avlyn Lark is just trying to blend in.
+Avlyn Lark lives in a world where emotions are nothing and function is everything.
+All she wants is to blend in.

 Even More Books!